-If you have questions about Cooper Library materials, fines or fees, please contact the Circulation desk at 864-656-1557.
+If you have questions about Cooper Library materials, fines or fees, please contact the Library Services Desk at 864-656-1557.
 You may also contact the Architecture desk at 864-656-3933 concerning Architecture Library materials.

 If you lose or damage a library item, you will be billed the cost of the item ($75 average) plus the overdue fines (25¢ per day per item) and the processing fee ($25).
 You will receive a bill for any material that is 45 days overdue.
 If the item is found within six months, you will be reimbursed the fees but not any overdue fines.

 In order to replace a lost or damaged item, you must purchase an item of the same edition or later.
 You must also pay any extra fees associated with the item (such as a binding fee if a paperback is substituted for a hard-bound) plus the processing fee and any applicable overdue fines.
 Popular reading audiobooks are treated as exceptions and cannot be replaced by patrons and will be ordered by the Library.
 If you have questions, please contact the Library Services Desk in Cooper Library (864) 656-1557 or the Architecture Library (864) 656-3393.